 \section{Introduction}

 Quasi-isometry is an important concept in geometric group theory that has been used to solve problems in group theory.
 Loosely speaking, two metric spaces are said to be quasi-isometric iff there is a mapping (called a {\em quasi-isometry}) from one metric space to the other that preserves the distance between any two points in the first metric space up to some multiplicative and additive constants.
 Thus, for example, while the Euclidean plane is not isometric to $\mathbb{R}^2$ equipped with the taxicab distance, the two spaces are quasi-isometric to each other since the Euclidean distance between any two points does not differ from the taxicab distance between them up to a multiplicative factor of $\sqrt{2}$.
-The study of group properties -- where groups are represented by their Cayley graphs -- that are invariant under quasi-isometries is quite a prominent theme in geometric group theory; examples of such group properties include hyperbolicity and growth rate \cite{Gromov81}.
+The study of group properties---where groups are represented by their Cayley graphs---that are invariant under quasi-isometries is quite a prominent theme in geometric group theory; examples of such group properties include hyperbolicity and growth rate \cite{Gromov81}.

-Khoussainov and Takisaka \cite{Khoussainov17} introduced a refined notion of quasi-isometry for infinite strings called {\em color-preserving quasi-isometry}, thus enabling the study of global patterns on strings and linking the study of large-scale geometries with automata theory, recursion theory, algorithmic randomness and model theory.
-Here, an infinite string $\alpha \in \Sigma^\omega$ is represented by the metric space $\bbbn$ where each number $i$ has a specific color $\sigma \in \Sigma$ depending on the $i$-th symbol in the string $\alpha$.
+Khoussainov and Takisaka \cite{Khoussainov17} introduced a refined notion of quasi-isometry for infinite strings called {\em colour-preserving quasi-isometry}, thus enabling the study of global patterns on strings and linking the study of large-scale geometries with automata theory, recursion theory and model theory.
+Here, an infinite string $\alpha \in \Sigma^\omega$ is represented by the metric space $\bbbn$ where each number $i$ has a specific colour $\sigma \in \Sigma$ depending on the $i$-th symbol in the string $\alpha$.
 This paper builds on the results from Khoussainov and Takisaka \cite{Khoussainov17} further, by studying, in particular, {\em recursive} quasi-isometry between {\em recursive} infinite strings.

-In addition to Khoussainov and Takisaka's paper \cite{Khoussainov17} which studied quasi-isometry between infinite strings specifically, quasi-isometries between hyperbolic metric spaces in general -- an example of which is an infinite string when viewed as a colored metric space -- are well-studied in geometric group theory.
+In addition to Khoussainov and Takisaka's paper \cite{Khoussainov17} which studied quasi-isometry between infinite strings specifically, quasi-isometries between hyperbolic metric spaces in general---an example of which is an infinite string when viewed as a coloured metric space---are well-studied in geometric group theory.
 Isometries between computable metric spaces have also been studied by Melnikov \cite{Melnikov13}.